Bay of Plenty Community services

 OUTLineNZ is a free, nationwide specialist helpline and counselling service offering support for Lesbian, Gay, Bisexual and Transgender (LGBT) people and for people questioning their gender identity/sexual orientation.
 It is staffed by trained volunteers, and qualified counsellors also offer affordable face to face counselling at OUTLineNZ’s Auckland office or via skype.

-Community Connect Bay of Plenty has lists community groups for Tauranga, and the wider region.
+Citizens Advice Bureau has lists of community groups for Tauranga, and the wider region.

-Community House in Rotorua accommodates many of the district's voluntary organisations and community services.
+Rotorua has many voluntary organisations and community services.
 Go to the council site for more details.